Gold Coast Low Self-Esteem Counselling Services

 There are many reasons for low self-esteem and low self-worth, and they are often deeply-rooted issues which develop from childhood.
 Unfortunately many people suffer in silence, and this can greatly affect your ability to get on with day-to-day life, and prevent you from reaching your full potential.

 Usually formed during childhood, a person’s self-esteem is delicate, and even the smallest negative experience can affect a child’s sense of self-worth up to and throughout adulthood.
-Everyone is different – a lot of people can easily brush nasty comments off their shoulders – but some may take on those negative comments or experiences, internalise them, and start to believe them.
+Everyone is different – a lot of people can easily brush nasty comments off their shoulders.
+However, many people take on those negative comments or experiences, internalise them, and start to believe them.
 This kind of behaviour can be the gateway to a slippery slope into anxiety and depression.
 This can lead us to making unhelpful choices and decisions, such as not applying for a job we are qualified to do, or staying in a destructive relationship.

 Low self-esteem signs